 How to Build Custom Built-In Bookcases

 First off, let’s take a quick look at the basic structure that will make up the bookcase.
-(I won’t be including any dimensions, as you’ll need to work within the spatial constraints of your own home) The basic frame of the bookcase can be built using 1×12’s, along with a small platform that is made from 1×3.
-I have a large double window in this room so the best place to install the bookcases is on either side of the window, flanking the window.
+(My plans have dimensions, but you should alter the plans to fit within the spatial constraints of your own home.)
+The basic frame of the bookcase can be built using 1×12’s, along with a small platform that is made using 1×3 boards.
+I have a large double window in this room so the best place to install the bookcases are on either side of the window (flanking the window).

 Using a pocket hole jig will make easy work of your assembly.
-With all of your lumber cut to length, you’ll need to drill pocketholes at the top and bottom of each side.
+Once all your lumber is cut to length, you’ll need to drill pocket holes at the top and bottom of each side.

 Position and secure the jig in place using a clamp, then using the supplied drill bit, go ahead and drill your pocket holes.